cedrickchee/awesome-transformer-nlp/README.md

 1. [soskek/bert-chainer](https://github.com/soskek/bert-chainer) - Chainer implementation of "BERT: Pre-training of Deep Bidirectional Transformers for Language Understanding".

+### Other

+- [Cformers](https://github.com/NolanoOrg/cformers) - SoTA Transformers with C-backend for fast inference on your CPU.
+- [Transformers.js](https://github.com/xenova/transformers.js) - Run 🤗 Transformers in your browser.

 ## Transfer Learning in NLP

 <details>